hAI-FA001/Generate-Email-Reply-with-Groq-and-CrewAI/README.md

 - used `@staticmethod` for the methods in `EmailAgents` and `EmailTasks` classes
   - these methods don't need/work on instances of `EmailAgents` or `EmailTasks`
 - Slightly changed the inputs provided to `Agent` and `Task` constructors

+## Agents

+### Categorizer Agent:

+- Categorizes emails into one of:
+  - price_enquiry
+  - customer_complaint
+  - product_enquiry
+  - customer_feedback
+  - off_topic

+### Researcher Agent:

+- Searches the Internet for information if required using duckduckgo search tool

+### Email Writer Agent:

+- Writes the final reply to the email